Academic Information

 If a student believes a grade they have received — whether referring to a single assignment or to the course grade as a whole — is inappropriate, arbitrary, or assigned for nonacademic reasons, they have the right to discuss any grade(s) with their instructor and to request a change of grade(s).
 (Students wanting to discuss the possibility of appealing their grades are welcome to do so with their advisor or the Office of Graduate Studies academic affairs team.
 Connect with the Office of Graduate Studies at artscigrads@wustl.edu.)

 Grade appeals should be filed as soon as possible after the grade is assigned and must be addressed in a timely manner.
 Grade appeals are not allowed after one semester has passed since the grade has been awarded.
-Grade appeals in the term prior to the student’s graduation must be raised immediately and addressed on a truncated timeline from what is outlined below in order for the appeal to be addressed prior to the conferral of a degree.
-If a grade appeal is submitted after a student has graduated, it will not be reviewed, as no grade changes will be made to the academic record following conferral of a degree.
+Grade appeals during the semester prior to the student's graduation must be raised immediately and addressed on a truncated timeline from what is outlined below in order for the appeal to be addressed prior to the conferral of a degree and the sealing of the student's transcript.
+If a grade appeal is submitted after a student has graduated, it will not be reviewed as no grade changes will be made to the academic record following the conferral of a degree.

 The below steps outline the grade appeal process: